coolCoderD/ConnectVerse/readme.md

-# Pinterest Clone
+# ConnectVerse

-Pinterest Clone is a web application built using Node.js, Express.js, Tailwind CSS, and MongoDB for database storage.
+ConnectVerse is a web application built using Node.js, Express.js, Tailwind CSS, and MongoDB for database storage.
 It includes user authentication and authorization for protected routes.

 ## Tech Stack